 The adoption law of each state in Nigeria varies.
-In Lagos State, the prospective parents must both be at least 25 years old.
+In Lagos State, the prospective parents must be at least 25 years old.
 A single applicant must be at least 35 years old.
-In other states of Nigeria, prospective parents must be at least 25 years old if married provided that at least one of them is not less than 21 years older than the child they want to adopt.
+In other states of Nigeria, prospective parents must be at least 25 years old if married, provided that at least one is not less than 21 years older than the child they want to adopt.

 Applicants must be in generally good health.
 Applicants with special circumstances like a history of divorce, mental or emotional health issues, and diagnosed medical conditions should consult an adoption service provider to determine individual qualifications for adoption.
 Same-sex married couples are explicitly not allowed to adopt children from Nigeria.
-There is no minimum income requirement for intercountry adoption from Nigeria, however, parents must meet USCIS requirements as well as their individual state requirements to prove their ability to support the child.
+There is no minimum income requirement for intercountry adoption from Nigeria.
+However, parents must meet USCIS and state requirements to prove their ability to support the child.

 2. The Family

 There are no specific family restrictions regarding the children already in the home, minimum ages, or age gaps between resident and adopted children.
-However, Nigeria prefers to keep birth order. with only a few exceptions.
-Some orphanages may not prefer to place a child with a family that has multiple children.
+However, Nigeria prefers to keep birth order, with only a few exceptions.
+Some orphanages may not prefer to place a child with a family with multiple children.
 Please speak with an accredited adoption service provider about your family’s specific make-up and whether you meet their agency-specific requirements.

 3. The Kids

 Children available for adoption in Nigeria can range from 2 years old up to 16 years old.
-Most children from 2-5 years old have some identified special needs, ranging from mild or correctable to severe, including emotional, developmental, and physical conditions. minor to moderate special needs.
-Children aged 5 years and older are typically healthy children and are often part of a sibling group.
+Most children from 2-5 years old have some identified special needs, ranging from mild or correctable to severe, including emotional, developmental, and physical conditions.
+Children aged five years and older are typically healthy and often part of a sibling group.
 As with any child who has lived in institutional care, it’s common to see emotional and developmental delays at any age.
 Sibling groups are available and often include older children even older than 16.